 - Great visualizations flexibility allowing you to graph data that is of interest.

 Similar to Zabbix, Graphite required a bit of work when it came to installation and configuration, but once I got it to work everything I needed was there.
-The additional plus is that Grafana supports Graphite as the source for the metrics, so not only I got a very efficient metrics storage, but also modern and flexible software for building out dashboards that I needed.
+The additional plus is that Grafana supports Graphite as the source for the metrics, so not only do you get a very efficient metrics storage, but also modern and flexible software for building out dashboards that I needed.

 Free, but requires you to pay the price of maintenance and storage for your metrics.

 You want to be sure you have each crucial metric under control.
-Your platform needs to provide out-of-the-box alerting working in real-time so that you are notified about issues as soon as they start happening before your users notify the degradation of the service.
-Finally, choose an IT infrastructure monitoring service that will support not only Apache Cassandra but any other technology in your infrastructure and software stack.
-Not only when it comes to metrics, but logs, real user monitoring, and so on.
-You want to be able to correlate everything in one place, so you should keep that in mind when choosing the best Cassandra monitoring tool for your organization.
+Your platform needs to provide out-of-the-box alerting working in real time so that you are notified about issues as soon as they start happening and before your users notify the degradation of the service.